-This year Dovecot Studios is collaborating with Jock McFadyen on The Mallaig Commission – a major new artwork that interprets the Scottish artist’s gritty, urban vision through the dramatic sensuality of fine art textile.
+In 2021 Dovecot Studios collaborated with Jock McFadyen on The Mallaig Commission – to create a major new artwork that interpreted the Scottish artist’s gritty, urban vision through the dramatic sensuality of fine art textile.

-McFadyen and Dovecot have selected the painting of Mallaig 2, 2018 as the starting point for the collaboration.
+McFadyen and Dovecot selected the painting Mallaig 2, 2018 as the starting point for the collaboration.
 The intense inky blues in this work are particularly suited to being transformed by the depth of colour and the complex undertones that Dovecot’s skilled approach to gun-tufting can achieve.
-The Artist Proof was started early in 2021 and is being documented through photography, film and display.
-While visits to Dovecot are restricted, these digital images are an opportunity to see the creation of the artwork in real time, starting with the colour selection and sampling process and then followed by the stretching of canvas, blending of yarns and tufting process.
+The Artist Proof was started early in 2021 and was being documented through photography, film and display.
+While visits to Dovecot were restricted, these digital images were an opportunity to see the creation of the artwork in real time, starting with the colour selection and sampling process and then followed by the stretching of canvas, blending of yarns and tufting process.

-The Mallaig Commission Artist Proof is available from late Spring 2021.
-The work is being created in a limited edition of three artworks plus the initial Artist Proof.
+Mallaig is created in a limited edition of three artworks plus the initial Artist Proof.